HaoweiCh/bin-html-template/README.md

-# go-bindata-html-template
+# bin-html-template

 [![GoDoc](https://godoc.org/github.com/arschles/go-bindata-html-template?status.svg)](https://godoc.org/github.com/arschles/go-bindata-html-template)

-go-bindata-html-template is a wrapper for Go's built in [`html/template`](godoc.org/html/template) package to work with template contents embedded with the go-bindata tool instead of contents on the filesystem See https://github.com/jteeuwen/go-bindata for more information
+bin-html-template is a wrapper for Go's built in [`html/template`](godoc.org/html/template) package to work with template contents embedded with the go-bindata tool instead of contents on the filesystem See https://github.com/jteeuwen/go-bindata for more information